v1v8k/SafeCrypt/README.md

 # SafeCrypt
 [+] Description

-SAFECrypt is a Python-based encryption tool that allows users to encrypt and decrypt files using both symmetric (AES) and asymmetric (RSA) encryption methods.
+SafeCrypt is a Python-based encryption tool that allows users to encrypt and decrypt files using both symmetric (AES) and asymmetric (RSA) encryption methods.
 This tool provides a simple command-line interface for secure file handling.

 Example Image: AES Encryption